PORTUGAL 10 Days

 The steep streets of Alfama are lined with shops selling traditional crafts and cafes.

-Castelo de Sao Jorge - is a medieval castle located at the top of the neighborhood.
+Castelo de São Jorge - a medieval castle sits atop the neighborhood and offers

 Location: Calçada da Graça, 1100-265 Lisboa.

-Miradouro de Santa Luzia and Miradouro das Portas do Sol – these two (2) viewpoints are located virtually right next to each other and are best visited in the late afternoon/early evening, when the sun will be shining on Lisbon's orange-hued rooftops.
+Miradouro de Santa Luzia and Miradouro das Portas do Sol – these two viewpoints are next to each other and are best visited

-Electric Bike tours - an exciting way to explore the city.
-The electric bikes make the hills easy to climb.
+Electric Bike tours - a fun way to see the city.
+The e-bikes make the many hills easy.

-Walking tours - a popular overview of Lisbon with a guide.
-The walking tour is usually one-half a day.
-Be advised Lisbon is a hilly city
+Walking tours - a guided, informative walking tour of Lisbon that usually takes about half a day.
+Note: Lisbon is a hilly city.

 Lisbon Urban Adventures and Inside Lisbon Tours are two recommended companies.